-The next ten years of Boulder's MTW program will center on this very big idea.
+The next ten years will include this very big idea.
 We believe that poverty continues to be a barrier to learning and that stable, quality, and affordable housing can change that.
 We continue to seek funding to increase Bringing School Home's capacity by scaling up to be able to reach all 694 children currently living with BHP.
 Combined with all our MTW activities, BHP has set the stage for a deep examination of the leveraging power of housing policy to disrupt the cycle of poverty.